lingnand/VIMonad/README.md

 Each task group might have a `filterKey` to be referenced in motions.
 This can be a single key or a sequence of keys.

+Each task group also comes with a construction function that constructs a new instance of the group.

 Checkout [xmonad.hs][xmonad.hs] for how to define task groups.

 Checkout [Taskgroup.hs](XMonadContrib/XMonad/Vim/TaskGroup.hs) for source about task groups.